We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - steroid creams for rashes

-- corticosteroids of varying doses to minimize the immune response
+- corticosteroids to minimize the immune response

 - antimalarial drugs for skin and joint problems

 - disease modifying drugs or targeted immune system agents for more severe cases

 Talk with your doctor about your diet and lifestyle habits.
 Your doctor might recommend eating or avoiding certain foods and minimizing stress to reduce the likelihood of triggering symptoms.
 You might need to have screenings for osteoporosis since steroids can thin your bones.
 Your doctor may also recommend preventive care, such as immunizations that are safe for people with autoimmune diseases and cardiac screenings,

 Over time, SLE can damage or cause complications in systems throughout your body.
 Possible complications may include:

 - blood clots and inflammation of blood vessels or vasculitis

 - a heart attack

 - inflammation of lung tissue and the lining of the lung, or pleuritis